patricklafrance/wmfnext-shell/README.md

 import ModuleFederationPlugin from "webpack/lib/container/ModuleFederationPlugin.js";
 import { createHostConfiguration } from "wmfnext-remote-loader/createModuleFederationConfiguration.js";

 import packageJson from "./package.json" assert { type: "json" };

-...

 export default {
-    ...
     plugins: [
         // You only need to setup the ModuleFederationPlugin plugin if you
-        // want to load remote modules at runtime. new ModuleFederationPlugin(createHostConfiguration("host", packageJson)),
+        // want to load remote modules at runtime. new ModuleFederationPlugin(
-        ...
+            createHostConfiguration("host", packageJson)
+        )
     ]
 }
 ```